Choose one or more.

-There is a designated area for mountainbikes.
+There is a designated area for mountainbiking in the northern part.
 The Lergöksrundan at Nybroskogen is a cycling path that stretches through most of Ängelholm.

-Ängelholm became known as a spa and beach resort as early as the 1880s.
+Ängelholm was known as a spa and beach resort as early as in the 1880s.
 The beach is shallow and wide and goes on for several kilometres along the cove Skälderviken.

 You can fish for perch, pike, roach and salmon trout in the River Rönne å. Ängelholms sport- och fiskevårdsförening (Ängelholm Sport and Fishing Conservation Society) have built fishing areas with tables, barbecues and protection from the rain.
 You can choose between fly, spinning or float fishing.
 Remember to purchase a fishing permit.